Parsimonious Mixed Models: Iterative reduction of model complexity

-\paragraph{Extending the reduced {\sc lmm} with a correlation parameter.} Inclusion of the correlation parameter between item-related intercept and the precedence effect (P) for this model significantly improves the goodness of fit with the correlation parameter estimated at $-0.69$; $\chi_{1}^{2} = 16.3$, $p < .01$.
+Inclusion of the correlation parameter between item-related intercept and the precedence effect (P) for this model significantly improves the goodness of fit with the correlation parameter estimated at $-0.69$; $\chi_{1}^{2} = 16.3$, $p < .01$.
 Thus, there is evidence for reliable differences between items in the precedence effect.
-The variance components and correlation parameter for this final {\sc lmm} are displayed in Figure~\ref{fig:varcompkb}.\footnote{Incidentally, although we consider it questionable to compare non-identified and identified models with an LRT, we want to mention that there is no significant difference in goodness of fit between the final {\sc lmm} and the maximal model we started with.
+The variance components and correlation parameter for this final LMM are displayed in Figure~\ref{fig:varcompkb}.\footnote{Incidentally, although we consider it questionable to compare non-identified and identified models with an LRT, we want to mention that there is no significant difference in goodness of fit between the final LMM and the maximal model we started with.
 The final number of principal components suggested by the final model is actually smaller than suggested by the initial PCA of maximal model.}